Electronegativity: Pauling electronegativity

 These are approximate equations but they hold with good accuracy.
-Pauling obtained the first equation by noting that a bond can be approximately represented as a quantum mechanical superposition of a covalent bond and two ionic bond-states.
-The covalent energy of a bond is approximate, by quantum mechanical calculations, the geometric mean of the two energies of covalent bonds of the same molecules, and there is additional energy that comes from ionic factors, i.e. polar character of the bond.
+Pauling obtained the first equation by noting that a bond can be approximately represented as a quantum mechanical superposition of a covalent bond and two ionic bond states.
+The covalent energy of a bond is approximately, by quantum mechanical calculations, the geometric mean of the two energies of covalent bonds of the same molecules, and there is additional energy that comes from ionic factors, i.e. polar character of the bond.

 The geometric mean is approximately equal to the arithmetic mean—which is applied in the first formula above—when the energies are of a similar value, e.g., except for the highly electropositive elements, where there is a larger difference of two dissociation energies; the geometric mean is more accurate and almost always gives positive excess energy, due to ionic bonding.
 The square root of this excess energy, Pauling notes, is approximately additive, and hence one can introduce the electronegativity.
 Thus, it is these semi-empirical formulas for bond energy that underlie the concept of Pauling electronegativity.

-The formulas are approximate, but this rough approximation is in fact relatively good and gives the right intuition, with the notion of the polarity of the bond and some theoretical grounding in quantum mechanics.
+The formulas are approximate, but this rough approximation is good and gives the right intuition, with the notion of the polarity of the bond and some theoretical grounding in quantum mechanics.
 The electronegativities are then determined to best fit the data.

 In more complex compounds, there is an additional error since electronegativity depends on the molecular environment of an atom.
 Also, the energy estimate can be only used for single, not for multiple bonds.
 The enthalpy of formation of a molecule containing only single bonds can subsequently be estimated based on an electronegativity table, and it depends on the constituents and the sum of squares of differences of electronegativities of all pairs of bonded atoms.
 Such a formula for estimating energy typically has a relative error on the order of 10% but can be used to get a rough qualitative idea and understanding of a molecule.